How are Business Rates calculated

 The rating list contains information about non-domestic properties within a billing authority area.
 This information includes:

-You can view the rating list on the Valuation Office (VOA) website or in person at Solihull Connect walk in centres or the Coventry Valuation Office.
+You can view the rating list on the Valuation Office (VOA) website or in person at our Solihull Connect walk in centres.

 What is the National Non-domestic Multiplier?